atmandhol/tap-nsp-gitops/README.md

 # tap-nsp-gitops
-This repo contains instructions on how to deploy TAP using GitOps and create resources in your Developer namespace on your TAP cluster using Namespace Provisioner (NSP) in full GitOps mode.
+This repo contains instructions on how to deploy TAP using GitOps on Google Cloud and create resources in your Developer namespaces on your TAP cluster using Namespace Provisioner (NSP) in full GitOps mode.

 ## Usage
 Fork/Clone this repo and update your fork with your changes.
 This repo serves as a base to give users a headstart.

+## What's used?
 This tutorial is using the following:
 - `Tanzu Application Platform` (TAP) 1.5 RC
 - `Namespace Provisioner` (NSP) for TAP for provisioning resources in our developer namespaces.
   - Namespace Provisioner is installed as part of TAP 1.5 profile installation.
+  - Creates 2 namespaces `dev` and `qa`.
+  - Installs Tekton Pipelines for 3 languages (`java`, `python` and `golang`).
+  - Installs Snyk scanner in addition to Grype scanner that is installed OOTB.
+  - Gets the Snyk scanner secret from Google Secrets Manager using External Secrets Operator.
+  - Installs RabbitMQ operator and Topology operator on the TAP cluster.
-- `Google Secrets Manager` (GSM) for storing all our secrets.
+- `Google Secrets Manager` (GSM) for storing all our sensitive secrets.
 - `External Secrets Operator` (ESO) to pull the secrets from Google Secrets Manager into our TAP Cluster.

 ## GKE cluster setup